-Ideally the compost bin should be positioned in the shade to maintain a constant environment for the micro-organisms, however I leave mine in a sunny spot to allow it to decompose quicker.
-When I lift the lid steam comes out.
+Ideally the compost bin should be positioned in the shade to maintain a constant environment for the micro-organisms.
+However, to speed up decomposition, I leave mine in a sunny spot for it to get really hot so that when I lift the lid steam comes out.
 The bins must exclude rain, retain warmth, allow for drainage and let in air.
-The bins have an empty base and are ideally position onto earth.
-But if your garden is concrete and has no earth, place a heap of soil at the base of the bin before beginning to fill it.
+Ideally they should have an empty base and be positioned onto earth.
+But if your bin will be placed onto concrete, place a heap of soil at the base of the bin before beginning to fill it.
 This will give access for the micro-organisms.

 It can take anything from 6 months to 2 years for the compost to be ready.
 I dispense mine once a year.
 If there are unrotted elements in it, I remove them and place them in the next batch.
-When it is ready it will dark brown and crumbly soil-like texture, similar to that bought in the shops.
+When it is ready it will be a dark brown and crumbly soil-like texture, similar to that bought in the shops.

 Some years ago we rented an allotment near the river from the council and found rats living inside our compost bin.
 As rats are everywhere in our environment, being close to the river was not the cause.
 A neighbouring allotmenter told me the egg shells I was placing in the bin was creating a cosy environment for rodents, sheltering them from water.
 They suggested to regularly add water or leave the lid off occasionally during rainy spells to make their living arrangements more wet and less comfortable.
 Sure enough, they left.

 - Introducing the compost bins into our garden has reduced our council recycling bin waste.
 All biodegradable cardboard such as egg cartons, shredded paper and cereal boxes, which would have previously been thrown into our recycle bin, now get composted.

 - Compost bought from the shop is packaged in non-recyclable stretchy plastic, which will end up in landfill and take hundreds of years to break down.